 Scientific method is also about the way we conduct our research.
 Neuman explains that scientific method is not just one thing, but that it 'refers to the ideas, rules, techniques and approaches that the scientific community uses' (2004: 8).
-These include professionalism, ethical integrity in how we go about the social research process, and ensuring that the social research we conduct is rigorous in method and techniques as well as transparent in research methods and interpretation.
+These include professionalism, ethical integrity in how we go about the social research process, and ensuring that the social research we conduct is rigorous in method and techniques as well as transparent in interpretation.
 These aspects of scientific method mean that we endeavour to conduct our research, through all its phases, in a professional manner that abides by ethical principles.
 'Transparency and rigour' refer to making explicit, at all stages of the research, the specific research method we use, the reasons for our choice and how we use our data to develop our theory or interpretations.
-The strength of these standards on how we conduct our social science research is that they are shared.
+The strength of these standards is that they are shared.
 Acceptance of, and adherence to, these standards within our research practice is a central element of being an active social science researcher, and a core defining element that sets social science apart from everyday thinking or other ways of knowing about our social world.

 As social scientists, one of the key ways we ensure professionalism, integrity and transparency is by making our research public.
-As expanded in Chapter 16, publication of our results, usually in a recognised journal, makes our research open to public scrutiny.
-As an additional safeguard, most published research is subjected to a peer review process, in which anonymous, to the authors at least, social scientists review the research before it is published.
+Publication of our results, usually in a recognised journal, makes our research open to public scrutiny.
+As an additional safeguard, most published research is subjected to a peer review process, in which anonymous, to the authors at least, social scientists review the rigour, validity and importance of the research before it is published.